Clean Up Australia Day

 - Guides identified Climate change as their number one global issue of concern in the Girl Guides Australia, Guides say…Project with water and environment issues as their number one national issues of concern.

-Guides are encouraged to participate in CUA events and to register your events each year or calling 1800 CUA DAY (1800 282 329).
+Guides are encouraged to participate in CUA events and to register your events each year on the CUA website or calling 1800 CUA DAY (1800 282 329).

 All registered Guide Units will get access to the kids clean up kit.
 To minimise waste CUA will give each Unit a logon code so they can download these resources from the CUA website.
 Alternatively you can request them by phone.